Paid Family Leave Claim Process

 - Other evidence of relationship

-Once you complete sections one through five of your PFL Care application, you must also provide:
+Once you complete sections one through five of your PFL Care online application, you must also provide:

 - Part C - Statement of Care Recipient, signed by the care recipient or their authorized representative.

-- Part D - Physician/Practitioner’s Certification completed and signed by the care recipient’s physician/practitioner.
-The physician/practitioner may submit the certification using SDI Online (only if you filed online) or you can have them complete and sign the paper form.
-It is your responsibility to have the physician/practitioner complete and sign the form and submit it to the EDD.
+- Part D - Physician/Practitioner’s Certification completed and signed by the care recipient’s licensed health professional.
+They may submit the certification using SDI Online (only if you filed online) or you can have them complete and sign the paper form.
+It is your responsibility to have the licensed health professional complete and sign the form and submit it to the EDD.